SpeckNoob/Nokotan-Enjoyers/src/README.md

 Control software
 ====

-This directory contains the code for control software.
+This directory contains the source code for the project.